 Stem Cell Transplant

 Stem cell transplants restore the immature cells (stem cells) that are depleted from the high doses of chemotherapy.
-Stem cells develop into the different types of blood cells, including red blood cells, white blood cells, and platelets.1
+Stem cells develop into different types of blood cells, including red blood cells, white blood cells, and platelets.1

-Two types of stem cell transplants
+Types of stem cell transplants

-How a stem cell transplant works
+How does a stem cell transplant work for blood cancer?

 What to expect

-In general, younger people tend to do better with stem cell transplants than older patients.
-However, each individual should discuss with their doctor about their potential treatment options and the possible risks and benefits of each.4
+In general, younger people tend to do better with stem cell transplants than older adults.
+However, each person should talk to their doctor about their potential treatment options and the possible risks and benefits of each.4

-Possible side effects of stem cell transplants
+What are the possible side effects of a stem cell transplant?